jonnyeom/jonnyeom.com/src/Content/Post/reference-use-multiple-php-versions.md

 ---
 title: 'Use multiple php versions on macOS / Linux'
-description: Reference how to use multiple php versions (php 7, php7.4 and php 8, php 8.0, php 8.1) on macOS and Linux.
+description: Reference how to use multiple php versions (php 7, php7.4 and php 8, php 8.0, php 8.1, php 8.2) on mac / macOS and Linux.
 slug: 'reference-use-multiple-php-versions'
 date: January 10, 2022
 last-updated: true